 The proceeds of issue of the URF Notes will be initially retained by the Issuer and may be invested in cash deposit accounts or other investment instruments in the currency denomination as determined at the time by the Issuer.
 It is expected that funds will then be provided through to the US REIT for application primarily in the development and renovation of properties held directly by US REIT or by other controlled entities of US REIT.
 These funds may be provided by way of subscription for shares in US REIT or by way of loans.
 The optimal approach to deployment of this cash will be determined as circumstances require.

 Proceeds will also be used to acquire properties, to provide working capital at both the Fund and US REIT level, to service URF Notes and to pay the costs of the Offer.
-No decision has been made about the amounts or proportions of the proceeds that will be used for each purpose, with the decision to be influenced by the amount raised and the commercial opportunities that arise.
 See Section 2.3 for further information.